coderefinery/2024-09-10-workshop/content/_index.md

 then you have all it takes to lead a team to success, or lead even more people and join as an organization (see below).

+## Be a Q&A helper

+Help us answer questions from the participants in the online Q&A document (collaborative notes).

 ## Partners and local exercise groups